 …just to avoid confusion between “classical”, “modern” and “new-and-improved” Republicans and Conservatives.

 I watched Peter, Paul & Mary sing this live in 1964 on the campus of the University of Kentucky.
-Of course, Bob Dylan wrote it, but I liked their voices than his gravely-voice.
+Of course, Bob Dylan wrote it, but I liked their voices better than his gravely-voice.